DavidKnott/sourcery-api/README.md

 Future iteration plans include the ability to add goods/products and register change of possession (e.g., between producer and transport).

-*This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).*

 ### About Us